rakesh2009/Facial-Expression-Recognition-using-CNN/README.md

 Purpose:

-The purpose of this project is to gain insights in a) Pratical implementation of CNN using Tensorflow and keras b) finding the different emotions of images
+The purpose of this project is to gain insights & help others in

+a) Pratical implementation of CNN using Tensorflow and keras

+b) finding the different emotions of test images using the trained model